danuabd/odin_RockPaperScissors/README.md

-# odin_RockPaperScissors
+# Rock Paper Scissors (an Odin project)
-Rock Paper Scissors game.
+Rock Paper Scissors game, developed for an assignment of the Odin project.